EdwinEngelbrethsen/Allente-front-end-challenge/README.md

 ## 🎯 Implementation Requirements

 1. Build the front end of the carousel Design.
 Recommended to use a state management library from React JS.
-2. Use this simple API as data source: https://*****.
-On "GET /shows" request it will retun array of show for carousel.
+2. Use this simple API endpoint as data source: https://stoplight.io/mocks/sci-code/diggit:master/12726515/recommendations.
+On "GET" request it will retun array of shows for carousel.

 ## 🛠️ Tech Stack